 Return of Title IV Funds

-For Federal Student Aid purposes, students will be considered withdrawn from payment periods if the students do not complete all of the scheduled days.
-This includes those who fail to earn grades or withdraw from all courses and do not confirm future enrollment.
+The University withdrawal policy defines when a student is considered withdrawn.
+For Title IV federal financial aid purposes, the University considers a student withdrawn from the payment period if the student does not complete all the scheduled days in the payment period.
+This includes students who fail to earn grades or withdraw from all courses and do not confirm future enrollment.

-- Unsubsidized Direct Stafford loans.
+1. Unsubsidized Direct Stafford Loans

-- Subsidized Direct Stafford loans.
+2. Subsidized Direct Stafford Loans

-- Direct PLUS loans.
+3. Direct PLUS Loans

-- Federal Pell Grants.
+4. Federal Pell Grants

-- Federal Supplemental Educational Opportunity Grants (FSEOG).
+5. Federal Supplemental Educational Opportunity Grants (FSEOG)

 If students are eligible for additional disbursements of Title IV federal financial aid funds because they received less Title IV federal financial aid than the amount that the student or parent (in the case of PLUS loans) has earned, students or parents may be eligible for a post-withdrawal disbursement.
 The University will credit Pell and FSEOG grant funds from post-withdrawal disbursements to the students’ accounts to pay for tuition, fees, and room and board, or any other authorized institutional charges, or will make a disbursement directly to the students.
 If post-withdrawal disbursements include loan funds. the University will send students or parents (in the case of PLUS loans) a notification.
 Students and/or parents must authorize the University to release all or a portion of the loan amounts within 14 days of the notification and may also authorize the University to apply the funds to outstanding balances.
 For the students to receive post-withdrawal disbursements, they must meet all eligibility requirements.
 Any excess funds remaining after a return of Title IV federal financial aid funds or post-withdrawal disbursement will be refunded to the students.